M3wP/KarateDance/readme.md

 Once you have frames, you can create animation steps on the Steps tab.
 Add frames and play the sequence with a variety of options.

 You can save your changes on the Project tab or load a previous session.

+### DanceAnimator

+The functionality is very limited and the overall quality quite crude but the goal of producing a custom dance animation can be achieved.

+The app cannot export to a C64 compatible animation at this time, nor can it play music with auditions.

+To operate the app, first link to a library on the Animation tab.
+Now you can construct an animation on the Sequence tab by adding the steps in the order you want them to appear.
+Linkage method and offset handling may or may not function correctly at this time except for in the case of linking position by frames and possibly smart linking.
+Individual frames cannot yet be added to the animation, either.

+Once you have constructed a sequence, you must "compile" or build the animation sequence data.
+Do this on the Data tab.
+Some statistics are shown.

+You may now audition the animation on the Audition tab.

 ## Future Development